hanzopgp/MotionAnalysis/Notes.md

     - Input : input motion (optional) and text.
 The input motion goes into a motion encoder.
 This part is the motion tokenizer.
     - Vocabulary : then both inputs goes into a text codebook and a motion codebook to create text and motion tokens.
     - Model : Language encoder takes these mixed tokens and produce Kencdec and Vencdec.
 These vectors go into the language decoders and produce output tokens (last layer linear + softmax).

+## Paper notes :

+- Introduction :
+  - Emergence of multimodal stuff with GPT, Bert, T5...
+  - Need a motion motion one
+  - Could benefit to gaming, robotics, virtual assistant, human behavior analysis
+  - Previous research :
+    - MDM is a motion diffusion model with conditional text tokens from CLIP
+    - MLD integrated motion latent space to improve motion diffusion process
+    - MotionCLIP and TM2T models the coupled relationship between motion and text description
+  - Problem is :
+    - They treat motion and language as separate modalities
+    - This requires strictly paired motion and text data
+    - Task-specific superversions so it hardly generalize
+    - Lack of comprehensive understanding of the relationship between motion and language
+    - **This look like when NLP was task-specific and now we have LLMs**
+  - Goal is to build a motion-language model + uniform multi-task framework the can generalize on new task
+  -